ceford/cefjdemos-data-jdm-docs/articles/en/jdocmanual/source-data.md

                     /hosting-apache-default-page.png
 ```
 The images folders are created as required for local images.
 The image names
 should start with the folder they are in.
+Note that each cloned repository
+folder contains a hidden `.git` folder for keeping track of changes using Git.

 ## Reason for Structure